Welcome to today's edition of the Rush 24-7 podcast.

 Cut 13.

-Let me let me play this for you.
+Let me play this for you.

-See if I've got the I don't have the actual question.
+I don't have the actual question.

-I'm gonna I'm gonna have to uh paraphrase it.
+I'm going to have to paraphrase it.

-And this Hillary Clinton's well, retaliate.
+And this, Hillary Clinton says, well, retaliate.

-First thing, find out who did it and go after him.
+First, find out who did it and go after him.

 Here's Barack Obama.

-First thing we'd have to do is make sure that we've got an effective emergency response.
+First thing we'd have to do is make sure that we've got an effective emergency response, something that this administration failed to do when we had a hurricane in New Orleans.

-Uh and I think that we have to review how we operate in the event of not only a natural disaster, but also a terrorist attack.
+And I think that we have to review how we operate in the event of not only a natural disaster, but also a terrorist attack.

-But what we can't do uh is then alienate the world community based on faulty intelligence, based on bluster and bombast.
+But what we can't do is then alienate the world community based on faulty intelligence, based on bluster and bombast.

 We're not going to defeat terrorists on our own.

-We've got to strengthen our intelligence relationship with them, and they've got to feel a stake in our security uh by recognizing that we have mutual security interests at stake.
+We've got to strengthen our intelligence relationship with them, and they've got to feel a stake in our security by recognizing that we have mutual security interests at stake.

-Do you realize how profoundly inadequate this answer is?
+Now, do you realize how profoundly inadequate this answer is?

 And do you realize how perfectly illustrative it is of the entire Democrat Party position on this?